J-Srinivasalu/J-Srinivasalu/README.md

 # Hi there! 👋 I'm Srinivas

 Passionate Mobile App Developer | Advancing in Microservices | AI Enthusiast

 ## About Me

 I am a passionate and results-driven Application Developer with hands-on experience in building efficient and user-centric mobile applications.
-Currently working at IBM, I specialize in developing robust microservices using Spring Boot.
+I specialize in developing robust microservices using Spring Boot.
 My main focus lies in crafting seamless user experiences while embracing the potential of AI for tomorrow's solutions.

 ## Tech Stack